bmc-CompBio/HPC_doc/jupyter_notebook.md

 ## Startup Jupyter Notebook on an HPC node

-Cd into your working directory and issue
+On the master node cd into your working directory and issue

 	srun -p <partition> --pty jupyter.sh